-The dining room by contrast, is a lovely light bright room.
-It has a big bay window, so gets light through most of the day.
+The dining room by contrast, was a lovely light bright room.
+It had a big bay window, so gets light through most of the day.
 If we put patio doors into the middle of the bay, that would give us the perfect exit out directly on to the patio.
-Joining the kitchen and dining room is a dingy bit of hallway.
-If we lost the walls between the dining room, kitchen and hallway, we would have a lovely bright open space.
+Joining the kitchen door and dining room door is a dingy bit of hallway.
+So by knocking through the walls between the dining room, kitchen and hallway, we would have a lovely bright open (and pretty large) space.

 To start with, as we roughly knew what we wanted, I rang up a couple of builders and asked them to come and have a look.
-Several builders duly turned up, only for them all to ask ‘do you have a kitchen plan?’ and ‘have you had some structural calculations done?’ because the wall between the kitchen and dining room is apparently structural.
+Several builders duly turned up, only for them all to ask ‘do you have a kitchen plan for the knocked through space?’ and ‘have you had some structural calculations done?’ because the wall between the kitchen and dining room is apparently structural.
 I realise now, that without these things, I was probably asking the builders to stick a finger in the air and guess a price.
 However I did say to them I just wanted ball park figures at this stage.
-So f

 From the 4 builders I rang up, 3 actually turned up and I got one (guess)timate back.
-I realised we needed some plans.
+I realised we needed to get some plans.

-I realised we needed a basic plan and we could always change it and re-work the details later.
-So off we went to one of the large ‘kitchen warehouse’ companies you can find on many a retail park around the land.
+It was clear we needed a basic plan and we could always change it and re-work the details later.
+So off we went to the local Wren Kitchens showroom.
 They sent out somebody to measure up and then we went in for our appointment.
 They had a huge amount of choice in the showroom, and also a Virtual Reality room where you could see your kitchen ‘made real’.
 This was great and really helpful for helping us to decide what we wanted.
 What wasn’t so great though was they wouldn’t give you the kitchen plan unless you paid a deposit up front.
 Whilst the price wasn’t outrageous, we just didn’t want to commit to anything at this stage.

 Fortunately for us, my father-in-law has an account at Howden’s, the trade only kitchen supplier.
 They also offer a kitchen design service, and happily supply the plans up front.
 So that part was nailed.

-The other missing piece was the Structural Engineer’s calculations.
-As the wall we wanted to remove is structural, it would have to be replaced with an RSJ.
+Although I was quickly able to establish that we didn’t need Planning Permission as we weren’t extending the space, we suspected that the wall we wanted to remove was structural.
+We therefore needed to get a Structural Engineer to come and take a look.
 Before visiting, the Structural Engineer asked us to make a couple of holes in the ceiling, so that he could see the joists.
 We duly did this, but then when he arrived he said we needed to make some more.
 So we now had several large holes in our dining room, kitchen and hallway ceilings.
 No going back from here!

-It turns out that removing the wall is probably more complicated than we thought it would be.
-Unfortunately the kitchen / dining room wall doesn’t run across between the 2 rooms in a completely straight line.
+It turns out that for us, knocking through the kitchen diner wall was probably more complicated than we hoped it would be.
+Unfortunately the wall doesn’t run across between the 2 rooms in a completely straight line.
 Instead the supporting wall has a ‘dog leg’ in it.
 This makes putting in a supporting beam a bit more challenging.
-However, we now had comprehensive plans for this.
+However, we now had comprehensive plans for this from the Structural Engineer.

 Finding a Builder